-All reports are a “point in time” view of the food facility operations, showing what the health inspector found at the time of the inspection.
-For more information about a specific facility, please call 530-745-2300 and ask for the health inspector noted at the bottom of the inspection report for that facility.
+All reports are a “point in time” view of the food facility operations, showing what the Health Inspector found at the time of the inspection.
+For more information about a specific facility, please contact us.

-Restaurants are required to take corrective action where violations are identified and follow-up inspections are done to ensure violations are addressed.
+Restaurants are required to take corrective action where violations are identified.
+Follow-up inspections may be performed to ensure violations are addressed.

 Help with searching

 - Use the partial name of a restaurant, street, city, or zip code where the restaurant is located.

 - Use a single field, or combine more than one field to narrow your results.

 - If you click Submit without entering any criteria, you will get a result of all restaurants in Placer County.